 As mentioned in each of its previous quarterly reports, the Department has experienced extensive delays in adding the staff necessary to conduct premium review activities.
-The Department is adjusting its expectations for the addition of new staff moving forward, including the retention of the actuarial consultants, and has been granted a No Cost Extension to accommodate the delays in project activities associated with those experienced in the hiring process.
+The Department is adjusting its expectations for the addition of new staff moving forward, and has extended the contract with the actuarial consultants for another year, to accommodate the delays in project activities associated with those experienced in the hiring process.